juthilo/run-jekyll-on-windows/2-jekyll-gem.md

 gem install jekyll
 ~~~

+If behind a proxy, then specify the proxy on the command line using the *-p* or *--http-proxy* option or by setting the *HTTP_PROXY* environment variable.
+See this [stackoverflow question](http://stackoverflow.com/questions/4418/how-do-i-update-ruby-gems-from-behind-a-proxy-isa-ntlm) for more information.

 Hit enter, watch, enjoy.
 This might take a while due to the number of dependencies.

 ## Compatibility